eleme/NVMAspects/README.md

 - NVMAspects doesn't forbidden you to hook any method, but if you make some changes to method like `alloc`, you should follow the memory management policy, especially in `ARC`.

 - Currently if a class has defined a method, hook this method will change it's `imp`, even if that method is implemented by it's super class.
 But this is not a big problem, you can distinguish the class by test `[self class]` in you block.
-If the class has not defined a method, you should add a placeholder by call `class_addPlaceholderIfNoImplement`.
+If the class has not defined a method, you should call `class_addPlaceholderIfNoImplement` first.

+- For problem caused `forwardInvocation`, you can use this keyword to search issues in `Aspects` or `JSPatch`.

 - ## Requirements
 See `NVMAspects.podspec` file.